aphyr/tesser/README.markdown

 them into larger programs.
 We're free to name transformations at any level just by binding them to `let` variables or `defn`s, or to build complex folds in a single pass.

+## Vs Reducers and Transducers

+Clojure's reducers and transducers embody sequential folds: they move from left to right over a sequence.
+Reducers also includes a less-well-known *hierarchical* fold which parallelizes a reduction via Java's fork-join pool, but this reduction is still fundamentally ordered and local to a single machine.

+Tesser explores a different niche.
+It offers:

+- *Commutativity.* Tesser folds must not depend on the order of inputs.
+- *Concurrency.* Reductions over independent chunks require no coordination, making them good candidates for distributed contexts like Hadoop.
+- *Stream fusion.* Like Reducers and Transducers, `map`, `filter`, etc. are all folded into a single reduction function.
+Intermediate values are stack-allocated, reducing GC load.
+- *Collection independence.* Like Transducers, Tesser folds are abstract transformations and can be re-used against varying types of collections.

 ## Contributors